FelixKratz/SketchyBar/docs/config/Bar.md

 ## Configuration of the bar
 For an example configuration see the supplied default *sketchybarrc*.
-The configuration file resides in `~/.config/sketchybar/sketchybarrc` and is a regular script that gets executed when sketchybar launches, everything persistent should be set up in this script.
+The configuration file resides in `~/.config/sketchybar/sketchybarrc` and is a regular script that gets executed when *SketchyBar* launches, everything persistent should be set up in this script.

-It is possible to play with properties in the commandline and change them while the bar is running, once you find a fitting value you can include it in the `sketchybarrc` file such that the configuration is restored on restart.
-While configuring sketchybar it can be helpful to stop the brew service and run sketchybar from the commandline directly to see all relevant error messages and warnings from the main program.
+It is possible to play with properties in the commandline and change them on the fly while the bar is running, once you find a fitting value you can include it in the `sketchybarrc` file, such that the configuration is restored on restart.
+When configuring *SketchyBar* it can be helpful to stop the brew service and run `sketchybar` from the commandline directly to see all relevant error messages and warnings directly.

 The global bar properties can be configured by invoking:
 ```bash